sunlizer/Socket-Server/README.md

 ﻿# Socket-Server
-This respitory includes c# based socket aplication. this application is a simple chat program like icq
+This respitory includes c# based socket aplications.<p>
+this applications are  simple chat programs like icq the one named Chat.Server is more advanced and more complicated one. i hope it would be helpful.